|

 turn to the farm.
 A small car park

-is on the right another few hundred metres further on up a slight rise next to a "Karst Conservation Area" sign where
+is on the right another few hundred metres further on up a slight rise.
+The

-track is not signposted.
+track is now well signposted.
 The track follows the back fence of the

-farm for the first kilometre or so then turns left and follows the creek
+farm for the half kilometre or so then turns left along a new track high

 The area might better be